NathanSaludes/SRDBMS-V.2-Student-Registration-Database-Management-System-/ReadMe.md

 > NOTE: The app have a default config set, if you don't provide the main arguments, it will use the default app config.
 > this might cause errors and the program would not work.

-> IMPORTANT: Do not forget to include your JDBC Driver for MySQL connector.
+> IMPORTANT: Do not forget to include your JDBC Driver in your project.

 ## Commands
 1. `A` command (Add/Create a student record)